cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   ...

-S1, S2: name of sequence 1 and 2
+S1,S2: name of sequence 1 and 2.

-SEQ1: sequence of S1
+SEQ1: sequence of S1.

-Ri1, Ri2: index of the residues in their respective sequence R1, R2: Residue type
+Ri1, Ri2: index of the residues in their respective sequence.

+R1, R2: Residue type.

-V1, V2, V3: integer Values (V2 and V3 are optional)
+V1, V2, V3: integer Values (V2 and V3 are optional).

 Value1, Value 2 and Value3 are optional.

 Library List
 ------------
 These are lists of pairs of sequences that must be used to compute a library.
 The format is:

 ::